Breast-feeding and medications: What's safe?

 Does my baby's health and age influence how he or she might be affected by exposure to medication in my breast milk?

 Yes.
 Exposure to medication in breast milk poses the greatest risk to premature babies, newborns, and babies who are medically unstable or have poorly functioning kidneys.

 The risk is lowest for healthy babies 6 months and older, who can move drugs through their bodies efficiently.
 Women who breast-feed more than one year after childbirth often make relatively smaller quantities of milk.
 This reduces the amount of medication transferred to breast milk.
 Also, medications used in the two days after childbirth transfer at very low levels to your infant due to the limited volume of breast milk you produce during this time.

 Most medications are safe to take while breast-feeding.
 Also, the benefit of continuing to take a medication for a chronic condition while breast-feeding often outweighs any potential risks.

 Still, a few medications aren't safe to take while breast-feeding.
-If you currently take a medication that could be harmful to your baby, your health care provider might be able to recommend a safe alternative medication.
-Or, he or she might recommend breast-feeding when the medication is at a low level in your breast milk.
+If you're taking a medication that could be harmful to your baby, your health care provider might recommend an alternative medication.
+Or he or she might recommend breast-feeding when the medication is at a low level in your breast milk.

-In rare cases, your health care provider might recommend that you stop breast-feeding temporarily or permanently — depending on how long you need to take the medication.
-If you have advanced notice, pump in addition to breast-feeding and store surplus expressed milk for use during that time.
+Sometimes your health care provider might recommend that you stop breast-feeding temporarily or permanently — depending on how long you need to take the medication.
+If you have advance notice, pump in addition to breast-feeding and store expressed milk for use during that time.
 If you need to stop breast-feeding only temporarily, use a double electric breast pump to keep up your milk supply until you're able to breast-feed again.
 Discard the milk you pump while you're taking the medication.